Tolga Tekin

 Tolga Tekin (born 19 March 1973, in Ankara) is a Turkish actor.

-After finishing his studies at Private Arı College in 1992, he enrolled in Hacettepe University State Conservatory and graduated in 1996 with a degree in theatre studies.
+After finishing his studies at Private Arı College in 1992, he enrolled in the Hacettepe University State Conservatory and graduated in 1996 with a degree in theatre studies.
 He then passed the entrance exam to the Turkish State Theatres and started working at the Adana State Theatre.
 After working at the Adana State Theatre between 1996–2004, he joined the Ankara State Theatre.
 For four years, he had a role in the comedy series Bizim Evin Halleri.
 He has continued to work at the Ankara State Theatre.
 In 2020, Tekin had a recurring role in the Netflix original docudrama Rise of Empires: Ottoman.
 He also appeared in another original series by this platform, titled 50M2.